Salisbury Festival Saturday in pictures and text

 It was a busy Saturday for me as you can see, and I hope you enjoyed it as much as I did.
 Trust me, I slept rather well afterward!

-5 Responses to “Salisbury Festival Saturday in pictures and text”
+5 thoughts on “Salisbury Festival Saturday in pictures and text”

 I don’t place the “@” symbol there because I was told that attracts spambots to the address.